JunqiuZhu/Junqiuzhu.github.io/_pages/about.md

 A Short Bio
 ======

-I am a Full Researcher (equivalent to a Full Professor in the U.S. academic system) and a Ph.D. advisor at Shandong University.
-Prior to joining Shandong University, I was a Postdoctoral Fellow at the University of California, Santa Barbara (2023–2025).
-I also interned at Meta Zurich in 2022.
+I am a Full Researcher (equivalent to Full Professor in the U.S. academic system) and a Ph.D. advisor at Shandong University.
+I am a recipient of the Qilu Outstanding Young Scholar Award.
+Before joining Shandong University, I was a Postdoctoral Fellow at the University of California, Santa Barbara (2023–2025), and I interned at Meta Zurich in 2022.
 I received my Ph.D. in Computer Science from Shandong University, China (2017–2022).

 Research
 ======